Funding Your Seminary Study

 Howard Thurman Fellowship

-Howard Thurman Fellowships are awarded annually to up to three applicants who reflect Thurman’s ideals and who exemplify in their lives a commitment to deepening spirituality and moral leadership in service to the church and the world.
+Howard Thurman Fellowships may be awarded annually to up to three applicants who reflect Thurman’s ideals and who exemplify in their lives a commitment to deepening spirituality and moral leadership in service to the church and the world.

 Raíces Latinas Fellowship

-Raíces Latinas Fellowships are awarded annually to up to three students who are interested in Latinx studies and who display commitment and service to the Latinx community.
+Raíces Latinas Fellowships may be awarded annually to up to three students who pursue historical and theological studies relevant to Latinx communities and who display commitment and service to the Latinx communities as part of their vocational pathways.

 Indigenous Studies Fellowships

-Indigenous Studies Fellowships are awarded annually to up to three applicants who seek to study theology in relation to indigenous cultures or to prepare themselves for leadership with indigenous communities worldwide.
+Indigenous Studies Fellowships may be awarded annually to up to three applicants who seek to study theology in relation to indigenous cultures or to prepare themselves for leadership with indigenous communities worldwide.

 Sacred Worth Fellowships

-Sacred Worth Fellowships are awarded annually to up to three applicants who are committed to understanding the rich diversities in sexuality; exploring the intersection of sexuality, theology, and ethics; and working toward the full inclusion of people of all sexual orientations and gender identities in church, academy, and society.
+Sacred Worth Fellowships may be awarded annually to up to three applicants who are committed to understanding the rich diversities in sexuality; exploring the intersection of sexuality, theology, and ethics; and working toward the full inclusion of people of all sexual orientations and gender identities in church, academy, and society.

 UMC Leadership Fellowships

-UMC Leadership Fellowships are for those pursuing ordination as an elder or a deacon in the United Methodist Church.
+UMC Leadership Fellowships may be awarded to those pursuing ordination as an elder or a deacon in the United Methodist Church.
 Students must be registered candidates with the General Board of Higher Education and Ministry on the UMCares site prior to the start of classes each term to be eligible for the UMC Leadership Fellowship, and must make steady progress in their ordination process to maintain their award.

 Ordination Scholarships

-In order to honor its historic ties with the Methodist Church, and to provide for the fiscally-responsible training of its future clergy, the School of Theology provides a 100% full-tuition scholarship to all entering MDiv, MTS, or MSM students pursuing clergy ordination in the UMC, African Methodist Episcopal, AME Zion, or Christian Methodist Episcopal traditions.
+In order to honor its historic ties with the Methodist Church, and to provide for the fiscally-responsible training of its future clergy, the School of Theology may provide 100% tuition scholarships to all entering MDiv, MTS, or MSM students pursuing clergy ordination in the UMC, African Methodist Episcopal, AME Zion, or Christian Methodist Episcopal traditions.
 To be considered for this full-tuition scholarship, applicants must show proof of their candidacy for ordination in their denomination, as well as continued progress toward ordination.

 Students are encouraged to search for outside awards and scholarships to help pay for their seminary education and living expenses.
 Scholarships, grants, and loans are available from a number of denominational, humanitarian, and other agencies.
 The School of Theology maintains a list of outside scholarships and awards, but it is also a good idea to get in touch directly with those institutions where you have connections that could lead to additional funding.